 - Open the pan and add the yogurt, mix well.

 - Add curry leaves and oil, gently stir all the ingredients until well combined.

-Serve the hot potato aviyal for lunch along with rice!
+- Serve the hot potato aviyal for lunch or dinner along with rice and any other curry!

 Hope you found this potato avial recipe Kerala style helpful!